🍷

 🛠️The Fût de Chêne Method

-Henri Giraud's stylistic identity is wrapped around the Fût de Chêne approach: Pinot Noir from Aÿ Grand Cru, fermented and aged for a portion of its life in Argonne oak casks rather than steel tank or stainless.
+Henri Giraud's stylistic identity is wrapped around the Fût de Chêne approach: Pinot Noir from Aÿ Grand Cru, aged for a portion of its life in Argonne oak casks rather than steel or stainless tank.
 The result is a Champagne that emphasizes aromatic complexity, oxidative texture, and a richness that comes from both the Aÿ Pinot itself and the long contact with carefully-sourced wood.
-The Fût de Chêne is released as a multi-vintage cuvée, with the most recent release MV19 (based on the 2019 vintage), launched in July 2024.
-Other cuvées including Aÿ Rosé MV (saignée-method) and Esprit Nature extend the house philosophy across different style points, but the Fût de Chêne remains the singular expression of what Henri Giraud aims for: an Aÿ Pinot Champagne that draws on traditional Argonne oak rather than the modern steel-tank standard.
+Fût de Chêne, whose first vintage was 1990, now appears as two sibling cuvées descended from the original: the prestige vintage Argonne Millésime (for example Argonne 2014) and the multi-vintage Fût de Chêne MV.
+The most recent multi-vintage release, MV19, blends around two-thirds 2019 with perpetual reserve back to 1990 and was launched by its UK importer in July 2024.
+Other cuvées including Dame-Jane Rosé and Esprit Nature extend the house philosophy across different style points, but Fût de Chêne remains the singular expression of what Henri Giraud aims for: an Aÿ Pinot Champagne that draws on traditional Argonne oak rather than the modern steel-tank standard.

-• Fût de Chêne: Pinot Noir from Aÿ Grand Cru aged in Argonne oak casks rather than steel tank
+• Fût de Chêne: Pinot Noir from Aÿ Grand Cru aged in Argonne oak casks rather than steel tank; first vintage 1990

-• Other cuvées: Aÿ Rosé MV (saignée-method), Esprit Nature, plus the broader Henri Giraud range
+• Other cuvées: Dame-Jane Rosé, Esprit Nature, plus the broader Henri Giraud range

 🎯Why Henri Giraud Matters

 Henri Giraud occupies a particular niche in modern Champagne: a small, family-owned Aÿ Grand Cru house that has rebuilt the industry's relationship with Argonne forest oak, the historic Champagne barrel wood.
 The Fût de Chêne project demonstrates that prestige Champagne can be reconceived around a specific terroir-and-wood pairing rather than the steel-and-blending model dominant since the mid-20th century.
-The smooth transition from Claude Giraud's leadership to his daughter Emmanuelle's positions the house for continued family stewardship into the 13th generation.
+The transition from Claude Giraud's leadership to his daughter Emmanuelle, the thirteenth generation and current President, keeps the house under continued family stewardship.
 Beyond its own bottles, Henri Giraud's work on Argonne reforestation contributes to a broader cultural revival of Champagne forestry that is benefiting other houses now experimenting with native French oak.

 • Fût de Chêne project rebuilt the Champagne industry's relationship with Argonne oak